 Section 2.
 Appointment of committee membership

-The [president or Executive Board or [name] Alumnae Panhellenic Association] shall appoint members and chairmen of all standing and special committees, except as provided otherwise in these bylaws, and in making these appointments, recognize fair representation from all member sororities as much as possible.
+The [president or Executive Board or [name] Alumnae Panhellenic Association] shall appoint members and chairs of all standing and special committees, except as provided otherwise in these bylaws, and in making these appointments, recognize fair representation from all member sororities as much as possible.
 The president and vice president shall be ex-officio members of all committees except the Nominating Committee.

 Section 3.
 Duties

-The chairman of each standing committee shall give an annual written report to the president prior to the annual meeting.
+The chair of each standing committee shall give an annual written report to the president prior to the annual meeting.

 Section 4.
 Leadership

-Only delegates of sororities with regular or individual membership in the [name] Alumnae Panhellenic Association may serve as chairmen of standing or special committees.
+Only delegates of sororities with regular or individual membership in the [name] Alumnae Panhellenic Association may serve as chairs of standing or special committees.
 Delegates and alternates of sororities holding regular, associate, provisional or individual membership may serve on committees.

 ARTICLE VIII.
 Finances